tpsnugget/REACT-Section-12/readme.md

    - Refactored version 1 to Colt's way and then flipped the cells my way.

 # Version 3
-   His way of flipping the cells was way smart then mine.
+   His way of flipping the cells was way smarter then mine.
 Refactored.

+# Version 4
+   - I never got my winner part working correctly.
+Colt's single line of code for that was certainly shorter, but I never would have thought of that method on my own.